Modeling of mouse experiments suggests that optimal anti-hormonal treatment for breast cancer is diet-dependent: Mathematical model development and calibration

 \subsection{Model development}

 In order to quantify the effect that the fat-induced production of estrogen has on tumor growth, we model the temporal dynamics of tumor volume $T:=T(t)$ (mm$^3$), estrogen concentration $E:=E(t)$ (pg/g) and fat volume $F:=F(t)$ (mm$^3$) in the tumor tissue at time $t$ (days).
 The model is based on the following six assumptions: \begin{enumerate} \item Tumor volume follows logistic growth \cite{benzekry2014classical} . \item Tumor growth rate depends on the estrogen level \cite{le2020eo771}. \item Fatty tissue is the major source of estrogen in the tumor \cite{simpson2003sources}.
 Circulating estrogen concentrations are proportional to adipose mass in postmenopausal women \cite{marchand2018increased}, so we assume that estrogen is produced by fat at a constant rate. \item Estrogen is washed out from the tumor tissue at a constant rate \cite{deshpande1967}. \item Tumor cells use fat as an energy resource \cite{hoy2017adipocyte, wang2017mammary}. \item While mice are fed CD for 15 days, there is no growth source for fat volume.
-Therefore, diet-based difference in fat volume (CD vs HFD) are accounted for simply due to the amount of fat volume at day 0. \end{enumerate}
+Therefore, diet-based difference in fat volume (CD vs HFD) are accounted for simply due to the amount of fat volume at day 0. \item In the experiments that we model, most implanted adipocytes survive.
+Cancer cells are known to produce growth factors and cytokines that support the survival of adipocytes.
+Therefore, we did not include fat decrease due to adipocyte death. \end{enumerate}

 A flow diagram depicting the interactions between model variables $T$, $E$ and $F$ is presented in Fig.~\ref{Fig_Diagram}(a).

 Consequently, we propose the following system of ODEs:

 The parameters $k_1, a_1, m_1, r, \mu,\alpha$ and initial conditions $T_0, E_{0}$ and $F_{0}$ are all non-negative real numbers.
 Eq.~\eqref{1a} represents the tumor logistic growth, where the growth rate is assumed to follow Michaelis-Menten kinetics, $g(E)=\frac{k_1 E}{a_1 + E}$.
 Parameter $k_1$ is the maximum growth rate for high estrogen levels and $a_1$ is the estrogen concentration at which the growth rate is half-maximum.
 Parameter $m_1$ is the inverse carrying capacity of the tumor.
 Eq.~\eqref{1b} models the change in estrogen concentration when it is produced by fat at a rate $r$ and washed out from the tumor tissue at a rate $\mu$.
 The last equation \eqref{1c} accounts for fat consumption by tumor cells at a rate $\alpha$.
 The values of these parameters are not known and will be estimated from data.